zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-tomcat.md

     ```

     ```Note::
-       On JDK 11, it's recommended to add this JVM argument to display four-digit years: `-Djava.locale.providers=JRE,COMPAT,CLDR`
+       On JDK 11, it's recommended to add this JVM argument to display four-digit years: ``-Djava.locale.providers=JRE,COMPAT,CLDR``
     ```

-    After installation, tune the system (including these JVM options) for performance.
+    After installation, these configurations (including these JVM options) can be further tuned for improved performance.

 1. If you have a DXP Tomcat bundle, copy its `$CATALINA_BASE/conf/Catalina/localhost/ROOT.xml` file to the corresponding location in the application server.
 Create the file path if it doesn't exist and the `ROOT.xml` file.